CSV Import FAQ

 What is the difference between leads, prospects, and customers imports?

-When you import Lead, Prospect, or Customer data into NetSuite, you import into the Customer record.
-The Stage field on the Customer record defines the stage of “Customer” that is currently in the system - a Customer can be a Lead, Prospect or Customer.
-Leads automatically can become Prospects, and Prospects can become Customers.
+When you import Lead, Prospect, or Customer data, it all goes into the Customer record in NetSuite.
+The Stage field shows whether it’s a Lead, Prospect, or Customer.
+Leads can become Prospects, and Prospects can become Customers.

 Specifically:

-• Lead: enables you to track all the information you need to convert a lead into a customer.
-Leads have no estimates, opportunities or transactions associated with them.
-If an estimate or opportunity is created for a lead, the lead becomes a prospect.
-If you create a sales transaction for a lead, the lead becomes a customer.
+Lead: Lets you track everything you need to turn a lead into a customer.
+Leads don’t have estimates, opportunities, or transactions.
+If you create an estimate or opportunity for a lead, it becomes a prospect.
+If you create a sales transaction, it becomes a customer.

-• Prospect: enables you to track all the information you need to convert a prospect into a customer.
-Prospects have no sales orders, invoices, cash sales or other sales transactions associated with them.
-They can have opportunities and estimates associated with them, however.
-If a sales transaction is created for a prospect, or an opportunity is closed for a prospect, the prospect becomes a customer.
+Prospect: Lets you track everything you need to turn a prospect into a customer.
+Prospects don’t have sales orders, invoices, or other sales transactions, but they can have opportunities and estimates.
+If you create a sales transaction or close an opportunity, the prospect becomes a customer.

-• Customer: enables you to track all the information on your current customers.
+Customer: Lets you track all the information about your current customers.

 Related Topics